Decentralized-ID/decentralized-id.github.io/README.md

    * "Byzantine fault tolerance is a sub-field of fault tolerance research inspired by the Byzantine Generals' Problem, which is a generalized version of the Two Generals' Problem."
 * The Linux Foundation's [Blockchain for Business](https://www.edx.org/professional-certificate/linuxfoundationx-blockchain-for-business) edx course may be freely audited and has a section on Indy.
 * [Implementing Privacy by Design in Hyperledger Indy](https://www.infoq.com/news/2018/09/Hyperledger-Indy-Privacy)
 * [Hyperledger Ursa](https://wiki.hyperledger.org/projects/ursa) "includes the Hyperledger Indy-Crypto code base that is the building block for anonymous credentials, the verifiable credentials protocol, in indy-sdk used by the Sovrin Network. [...]
 We are hopeful the [shared library](https://github.com/hyperledger/ursa) will help other platforms better incorporate and use ZKP-based credentials and leverage Sovrin for their identity component."
-(From Nathan George on Sovrin Telegram)
+(From Nathan George on Sovrin Telegram)[[**ϟ**](https://www.hyperledger.org/blog/2018/12/04/welcome-hyperledger-ursa)]
 * [Verified Organization Network](https://vonx.io/) [[**G**](https://github.com/bcgov/von)] [[**>**](https://github.com/infominer33/awesome-decentralized-id#canada-)]
    * "an initiative by the government of British Columbia to create a trusted network of organizational data.
 It allows organizations to claim credentials that are part of their own digital identity, using a component called [TheOrgBook](https://github.com/bcgov/theorgbook) that lists entities with their associated public verifiable claims."
    * [Demonstrating the Verifiable Organizations Network (VON)](https://docs.google.com/document/d/1wNnXdQKUtWnx--xw3VQ9Fr2TDa0kUNIBSMmFGR4uoMg/edit#heading=h.kphtj2c176xb)